 Before applying patches to the production environment, it’s critical to test them first.
 Since every network and configuration is unique, you must test every possible combination, ensuring the patch works properly on your network(s).

 How can you determine which patch management software is suitable for your business?
-It all depends on which features the best suit your needs.
+It all depends on which features best suit your needs.
 Patch management software requirements differ from one business to another, but there are a few necessary functionalities that the best patch management software should share.
 They include:

 Attune is a comprehensive server automation solution that helps to provision, patch, configure, build, deploy, and manage applications across virtual or physical servers orchestrating the patch rollout to reduce or eliminate downtime.
 As part of its extensive features, Attune provides server patch management, security, and compliance with the flexibility to stop, start, restart, and migrate services.
 It provides several core features for managing your configurations and infrastructure across servers.